-Return flights to Maldives Return resort transfers by seaplane 7 nights accommodation in a Beach Villa Breakfast, lunch & dinner Drinks during lunch & dinner including water, soft drinks, house wine, tap beer, tea & coffee, All taxes, levies & surcharges (estimate)
+Return flights to Maldives Return resort transfers by seaplane 7 nights accommodation in a Beach Villa Breakfast & dinner Drinks during dinner including water, soft drinks, house wine, tap beer, tea & coffee, All taxes, levies & surcharges (estimate)

 A weekend surcharge is applicable for travel on Fridays and Saturdays.
-A high season surcharge applies for travel 10 December 2017 to 15 January 2018 inclusive
+A shoulder season surcharge applies ex Cape Town and Durban for travel 25 March to 14 April 2018 A high season surcharge applies for travel 22 June to 15 July 2018 and 10 to 23 December 2018.

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.

-Lhaviyani Atoll Maldives – a 30 minute seaplane transfer from the international airport
+The seaplane transfer takes 30 minute from the international airport

 The 150 villas are divided into semi-detached Beach Villas, stand alone Beach Suites, Family Beach Villas, Beach Suites with Pool, Lagoon Villas on stilts over the water, Lagoon Suites, Lagoon Suites with Pool and a Presidential Suite on the beach.